updated on:

 Using a card-based UI to present data

-SlamData is a no-code data preparation platform that allows business teams and data engineers quickly and easily access API data of any size and structure and convert it into analytics-ready tables.
+SlamData is a no-code data preparation platform that allows business teams and data engineers to quickly and easily access API data of any size and structure and convert it into analytics-ready tables.

-Eleken’s task was to create the user interface from scratch for a SlamData’s product — Reform.
+Eleken’s task was to create the user interface from scratch for SlamData’s product — Reform.
 And as there were no similar solutions on the market, it was quite challenging to find an appropriate format to visualize the app’s functionality.

 We decided to present data using a card-based user interface.
 Now, after the user uploads the data from their CRM or marketing platform into the app, Reform will present it via clear point-and-click UI cards.